<< For current news items and links to other reports and resources, click on those links on the left menu. <<

 Domestic Space Law

-U.S. space law is codified in several laws beginning with the 1958 National Aeronautics and Space Act (NASA Act), as amended.
+U.S. space law is codified in several laws beginning with the 1958 National Aeronautics and Space Act (NASA Act), signed into law on July 29, 1958.
 The NASA Act created the National Aeronautics and Space Administration (NASA) to conduct a U.S. civilian space program, with military space activities assigned to the Department of Defense (DOD).
+The Act has been amended several times over the decades.
+The current version is posted on NASA's history office website.

 Other important U.S. space laws include: